buildownai/buildown.ai/content/book/chapter_11/lost_control.md

 description: Explore the challenges of maintaining control over AI language models, including unpredictable behavior and difficulties in ensuring desired outcomes.
 keywords:
   - AI language models
-  - model control
+  - model behavior
+  - tool calls
   - system prompts
-  - tool calls
 ---

-Welcome to the chapter where we delve into the complexities of controlling AI language models.
-In this part, you'll discover how these sophisticated tools can sometimes feel like they're running the show instead of us.
-We'll uncover why it's so tricky to predict their behavior and ensure that they deliver exactly what we want.
+Welcome to the chapter where we dive into the tricky world of losing control when working with AI language models.
+You'll discover how these models can sometimes behave unpredictably, making it hard to predict their actions and ensure they deliver what you expect.

-We start by examining the root cause behind this loss of control.
-You’ll learn about the critical role played by system prompts and model configurations, such as size and temperature settings, in shaping how these models respond.
-Understanding these factors is key to grasping why certain behaviors emerge.
+In this part, we’ll uncover why these issues occur by examining how model definitions are integrated into system prompts.
+We’ll also look at the impact of different model sizes and settings on their ability to understand instructions and provide accurate responses.

-Next, you'll join us on an experimental journey where we test different models under various conditions.
-We'll look closely at how models like Qwen 2.4 3B and Llama 3.2 3B handle prompts and tool calls, revealing fascinating insights into their decision-making processes.
+We'll conduct experiments with various models like Qwen 2.4 3B and Llama 3.2 3B, observing how they handle specific tasks and questions related to a TypeScript-based backend framework called PURISTA.
+You’ll see patterns in how these models interact with tools and generate answers, revealing insights into their decision-making processes.

-As we dig deeper, we’ll explore the concept of "Exponential Cascading Inaccuracies," a phenomenon where small inaccuracies in responses can lead to increasingly flawed outcomes over time.
-This understanding is crucial for anyone working with AI models in real-world applications.
+Understanding the behavior of AI language models is crucial for building reliable applications.
+We'll discuss the phenomenon known as "Exponential Cascading Inaccuracies," where small inaccuracies can lead to significant errors over time, especially in smaller models.
+This chapter will equip you with knowledge on how to test and evaluate models effectively, ensuring they meet your requirements.

-Finally, you'll see how using larger and more capable models like Qwen 2.5 14B can help mitigate these issues while still delivering high-quality results.

-Join us as we unravel the mysteries of controlling AI language models and learn valuable lessons that will enhance your ability to work with them effectively.
+Join us as we explore these fascinating challenges and learn how to navigate them successfully!